datopian/ckanext-aircan/README.md

 }
 ```

-Note: If you are using GCP, make sure to enable the following services for your Composer Project:
-* Cloud Logging API
-* Stackdriver Monitoring API

-Also, make sure your service account key (which you can creating by accessing the IAM panel -> Service accounts) must have permissions to read logs and objects from buckets.
-Enable the following options for the service account (assuming you'll have a setup with StackDriver and Google Cloud Composer):
-* Composer Administrator
-* Environment and Storage Object Administrator
-* Logging Admin
-* Logs Bucket Writer
-* Private Logs Viewer

 # Tests with Cypress

 Test the aircan-connector with cypress.

 ## Installation

 `npm install`

 ## Running

 Opens up the cypress app and you can choose the specs to run.

 `npm test`